kitnil/awesome/README.md

 - [nginx-cheatsheet](https://github.com/SimulatedGREG/nginx-cheatsheet) - A quick reference to common server configurations from serving static files to using in congruency with Node.js applications.
 - [nginx-quick-reference](https://github.com/trimstray/nginx-quick-reference) - These notes describes how to improve Nginx performance, security and other important things; @ssllabs A+ 100%.
 - [kubernetes-failure-stories](https://github.com/hjacobs/kubernetes-failure-stories) - Compilation of public failure/horror stories related to Kubernetes
-- [the-practical-linux-hardening-guide](https://github.com/trimstray/the-practical-linux-hardening-guide) - A practical hardening guide to advanced Linux security - OpenSCAP (C2S/CIS, STIG).
-Work in progress.
+- [the-practical-linux-hardening-guide](https://github.com/trimstray/the-practical-linux-hardening-guide) - This guide details creating a secure Linux production system.
+OpenSCAP (C2S/CIS, STIG).
 - [awesome-rofi](https://github.com/cjbassi/awesome-rofi) - A curated list of awesome rofi (and dmenu) applications
 - [linux-hardening-checklist](https://github.com/trimstray/linux-hardening-checklist) - This simple checklist is to help you deploying the most important areas of the GNU/Linux production systems - work in progress.
 - [open-source-cs](https://github.com/ForrestKnight/open-source-cs) - Video discussing this curriculum: